 Rules

-BRC Handbook 2023 valid from 1 January 2023 brc-handbook-2023-final
+Click here for BRC Handbook 2024 Valid from 1 January 2024

-Equine Influenza Rules flu-vac-checker-2023
+Equine Influenza Rules

 Members competing at Qualifier and Championship Competitions are required to have a Passport containing a valid flu vac record for their horse.
 Entries must be made by the Club Team Manager using the horse’s name as it appears on the passport.
 For Area Qualifiers, organisers will check entries against horses registered on the Area 17 Flu Vac Database maintained by Susie Pool (BVRC) – details on Contacts page.
-At Championships, competitors will not be admitted to the showground unless they are able to produce a compliant record of all flu vaccinations, and will be sent home if errors are found.
+At Championships, competitors will not be admitted to the showground unless they are able to produce a compliant record of all flu vaccinations, and may be sent home if errors are found.

-The minimum vaccinations before competing are:
+The minimum vaccinations before competing are V1 and V2.

-• Subsequent boosters within one calendar year.
+Boosters must be given within one calendar year.
 (Although this will be 366 days in leap year, the BHS recommendation is 365 days max.)

 No vaccination to have been given on the day of a competition/entry to championship stables, or on any of the 6 days previous, ie a horse vaccinated on a Monday will not be eligible to compete/enter Championships stables until the following Monday.
-Also, other than for virtual/online competitions, the most recent vaccination must have been given within 6 months 21 days of the competition/entry to championships stables.

 If your horse’s history does not comply, then you will need to restart with primary & secondary vaccinations, remembering that the last one must be not less than a clear week before the day of the competition/entry to the competition stables.